lukexi/rumpus/Notes.md

-Init functions
+[x] Start functions
     Make cmpUpdate just refer to code.
     Editor should have a channel that it places new functions into to be consumed by rumpus.
-Likewise for initialize function. should have cmpInitialize that is run at beginning of frame when present, then deleted.
+    Likewise for start function.
+    [ ] should have cmpStart that is run at beginning of frame when present, then deleted.
-    (make sure initialize is called on the children before they're instantiated too! probably need to not spawn the entity til its code is ready)
+        (make sure start is called on the children before they're instantiated too! probably need to not spawn the entity til its code is ready)

 Core